wizo06/japanese/docs/temp.md

       </tr>
     </table>

     The engine is 「詳しい」(detailed). 「詳しい」 is an i-adjective, so we know that it is an "A is B" type of sentence.
-What is the main wagon "A"?
+What is the main car "A"?
 It is "it".
 What is "it" referring to?
 It refers to knowledge.
 So, the full sentence actually reads:

     - As for me, knowledge is detailed about astronomy.